17 experts share their email productivity tips and tools

 Utilizing your inbox like a folder rather than just a catch-all for all emails is the key to keeping your emails organized.
 If you receive a new communication that doesn't need to be responded to right away, file it away or delete it.

-Mailbutler is a great software add-on for our business.
+Mailbutler is a great intelligent email assistant for our business communicaiton.
 I use Apple Mail, and the Apple Mail extension is the best feature of this app that I have used on a regular basis for the past three years; in fact, I cannot even imagine using Mail without it.

 My favorite feature of this tool is the ability to pre-schedule emails to go out at specific times throughout the day.
 The tracking of when the email is opened and when any links inside the email are clicked on is particularly helpful.